NVIDIA/k8s-device-plugin/README.md

 Done
 ```

-> **WARNING:** *if you don't request GPUs when using the device plugin with NVIDIA images all
+> [!WARNING]
-> the GPUs on the machine will be exposed inside your container.*
+> If you don't request GPUs when using the device plugin with NVIDIA images, all the GPUs on the machine will be exposed inside your container.

 ## Configuring the NVIDIA device plugin binary